By Nancy Armitage

 American Academy of Arts (1920’s)

 Archer Huntington was a Member of the American Academy of Arts.
-It was founded 1790 and the headquarters for the club was in Cambridge Mass.
+It was founded 1790 & the headquarters for the club was in Cambridge, Mass.
 They had an impressive roster of creative talent in music, art, & books.
 Many members were scholars that graduated from Harvard & Yale University.
 Here are some of the members that have a connection to 1920’s NYC or a direct connect with the Huntington Family: Edwin Howland Blashfield, Wm. & John Burroughs, Wm.
 Merritt Chase, Duke Ellington, Chas.
 Dana Gibson, Rob.
 Grant, Childe Hassam, Henry James, Louis I. Kahn, Otto Hahn, Albert Einstein, Pablo Picasso, Lucian Michael Freud, Frederick Wm.
 MacMonnies, Edna St. Vincent Millay, Georgia O’Keeffe, Chas.
-Adams Platt, Ezra Pound, Elihu Root, Theodore Roosevelt, John Singer Sargent, Elihu Vedder, Edith Wharton, Wm, Carlos Williams, Woodrow Wilson, Frank Lloyd Wright, their meeting must have been fascinating so much greatness in one room. http://www.en.m.wikipedia.org
+Adams Platt, Ezra Pound, Elihu Root, Theodore Roosevelt, John Singer Sargent, Elihu Vedder, Edith Wharton, Wm, Carlos Williams, Woodrow Wilson, Frank Lloyd Wright, their meetings must have been fascinating so much greatness in one room. http://www.en.m.wikipedia.org

-Archer Huntington’s Yacht: “The Rocinante” docked at “Pleasance” Archer Huntington’s Mansion at Baychester, New York or Arabella & Collis Huntington’s “Homestead” country estate at Throgg’s Neck in Westchester County, NY or New York Yacht Club (which he was a member) Newport, Rhode Island.
+Archer Huntington’s Yacht: called “The Rocinante” docked at “Pleasance” Archer Huntington’s Mansion at Baychester, New York or Arabella & Collis Huntington’s “Homestead” country estate at Throgg’s Neck in Westchester County, NY or New York Yacht Club (which he was a member) Newport, Rhode Island.

 1st Archer M.Huntington Mansion with Archer & 1st wife, Helen Gates Huntington was named “Pleasance”.
 Archer M. Huntington Country Estate, Pelham Bay, Eastchester Bay, New York (called “the Waterbury Estate” or “Pelham Bay Park” or “Huntington Woods”, NY) In 1890’s, Collis Huntington bought this estate for Archer & Helen Huntington (his 1st wife).